JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_extension.md

 The boolean value that indicates if the plugin is a [Freemium](https://plugins.jetbrains.com/docs/marketplace/freemium.html) plugin.

-The inputted value will be used for the `<product-descriptor optional="">` element attribute.
+The provided value will be used for the `<product-descriptor optional="">` element attribute.

 {style="narrow"}
 Type